 by: Brig.–Gen. (res.)
 Yossi Kuperwasser

-Source: (Excerpt of an article originally published by The Jerusalem Center for Public Affairs on March 27, 2020.
-Time related language has been modified to reflect our republication today.
-See the original article at this link.)
+Source: (This article was originally published by the Jerusalem Center for Public Affairs on November 19, 2020.
+Time-related language has been modified to reflect our publication today.
+See original article at this link.)

 All logos and trademarks in this site are property of their respective owner.
 All other materials are property of Bridges for Peace.
 Copyright © 2020.